 - Instead of reading between the lines and taking the time to ask questions to try to understand what someone is trying to say, you often take people literally as if they were perfect carriers of information, and frequently get caught up in stupid arguments over semantics that are completely irrelevant to the point

-- If you’re religious: You believe whatever the Bible/Quran/Bhagavad Gita tells you to believe no questions asked – even if it contradicts your own experience/logic/science
+- If you’re religious: You believe whatever the Bible/Quran/Bhagavad Gita tells you no questions asked – even if it contradicts your own experience/logic/science

-- If you’re religious: You have an ignorance is bliss mentality and whenever you don’t understand something instead of trying to learn it you just say “God did it” (This is the “God of the gaps” argument and it is commonly used by Christians, Muslims, and other religious believers whenever they don’t understand something.
-The argument is: I don’t know/no one knows how it works/how it happened – therefore “God did it”)
+- If you’re religious: You have an ignorance is bliss mentality and whenever you don’t understand something instead of trying to understand it you’re content to say “Goddidit” (This is the “God of the gaps” argument and it is commonly used by Christians, Muslims, and other religious believers whenever they don’t understand something.
+The argument is: I don’t know how it works or why it happened – therefore “God did it”)